Google Scholar | Open Science Framework

 Peer-reviewed Research Articles

-• Hackenburg, K., Brady, W.J., Tsakiris, M. (under revision).
+Hackenburg, K., Brady, W.J., Tsakiris, M. (2023).
 Mapping moral language on US presidential primary campaigns reveals rhetorical networks of political division and unity.
+PNAS Nexus, 2, 1-9.
 [PDF] [Data + Code]

 2022